x1a7x/x1a7x/README.md

  Apps i used to DREAM of can now be made in the blink of an eye.
 AI gets better all the time- once you learn to ask for small changes and revert if it screws up your code- AI becomes incredibly powerful.
-WHATEVER model you are using, you just have to know how to use AI to code.
+WHATEVER model you are using, you just have to know how to use AI.